openstack/kolla-ansible/doc/quickstart.rst

 Install Kolla for deployment or evaluation
 ==========================================

-Install Kolla and its dependencies using pip.
+Install kolla-ansible and its dependencies using pip.

 ::

-    pip install kolla
+    pip install kolla-ansible

 Copy the configuration files globals.yml and passwords.yml to /etc directory.